auth-global/self-documenting-cryptography/design-documents/g3p.md

 In order for an attacker to defeat a long tag, they would have to provide a virtual black-box obfuscated algorithm to an observer that enables `SHA256 (x || long-tag)` to be computed for arbitrary `x` chosen by the observer, using any compatible hardware of the observer's choice and under their direct control, while securely hiding the plaintext of the `long-tag` from the observer.
 This implementation would have to provide quite an exotic algorithm for computing SHA256, because observing the internal workings of the standard algorithm trivially reveals the plaintext of the tags our attacker wishes to obscure.

-This observation applies not only to the entire the SHA-2 family of functions.
-Suffixing is a also a plausibly secure plaintext tagging construction when instantiated with Blake2, SHA-3, Ascon, and all hash functions based on the sponge construction.
-I've not done an extensive survey of alteratives beyond these, but I am not specifically aware of a cryptographic hash function for which this observation is untrue.
+The observation that suffixing is a plausibly-secure plaintext tagging construction applies not only to the entire SHA-2 family of functions, but also Blake2, SHA-3, Ascon, and many or most other cryptographic hash functions.
 Even if SHA256 turns out to be a less than ideal choice for this construction, it is at least possible that other cryptographic hash functions are more suitable for various cryptoacoustically secure tagging constructions.

 Thus the G3P also uses bcrypt in a self-documenting mode of operation to supplement the primary crypoacoustic construction,  with the understanding that every bit of bcrypt's two 72-byte inputs is a cryptoacoustic plaintext tag under the assumption that a sufficient number of bytes has been derived from observer input.

+A notable counterexample is Blake3.
+It too exclusive-ors its input into a cryptographic state machine, so thus it too exhibits plausibly-secure cryptoacoustic properties.
+However, it also offers parallel computation and incremental updates via it's internal tree structure, which complicates the cryptoacoustic properties of this function.

+This means the tag-suffixing construction can only be cryptoacoustically secure with additional assumptions about the lengths of the tag and other inputs to Blake3, which shouldn't be anything insurmountable in cryptoacoustically-sensitive designs, but it is an unusual example nonetheless.
+Blake3's parallelism and incremental updates seem largely at odds with the goals of cryptoacoustics, but perhaps there is a shift in perspective that could somehow render these features cryptoacoustically attractive

-Futhermore, the expansion phase of all the PHKDF-based protocols relies on a slight variant of our primary understanding, where the entire hmac message must be known to an observer if they provide the key:
+The expansion phase of all the PHKDF-based protocols relies on a slight variant of our primary understanding, where the entire hmac message must be known to an observer if they provide the key:

 ```
 HMAC-SHA256 (
     key = derived-from-observer-input
-    msg = long-tag
+    msg = plaintext-tag
   )
 ```

 The main limitation of a short HMAC tag is that it must be substantially shorter than one block (64 bytes in the case of SHA256) to ensure that the first block processed includes the `indirect-tag` and a sufficient quantity of observer-derived input so that the observer must compute that SHA256 block themselves and cannot be provided with a precomputed block.
 Our final protocols basically limit the use of this exact construct as protocol-identifying domain seperation constants.

-However, our final padding design employs a slight extension of the short tag construction to ensure that whomever computes the SHA256 blocks where the `password`, `credentials`, or `seed-tags` parameters are located in the overall protocol must know those short tags.
+However, our final padding design employs a slight extension of the short tag construction to ensure that whomever computes the SHA256 blocks where the `password`, `credentials`, or `seed-tags` parameters are located in the overall protocol must know those short tags, where the domain and various other tag parameters are fit into a fixed number of bytes, usually 32 bytes, in a truncated or cyclically extended form.
+All such parameters are repeated fully elsewhere, so none of these truncations lead to trivial collisions.

 ```
 HMAC-SHA256 (